Graduate Diploma Law (full-time)

 The GDL satisfies the requirements of Bar Standards Board (BSB) and the Solicitors Regulation Authority (SRA,) showing that you have successfully completed the academic stage of your legal training.

-- mock law courtrooms, with equipment to record advocacy sessions for later analysis
+- Mock courtrooms, with equipment to record advocacy sessions for later analysis

 Find out more about the facilities and resources UWE has to offer.